brandur/sorg/content/passages-drafts/003-kumano-kodo.md

 ## Yunomine Onsen (#yunomine)

-Koya's technically reachable along the Kumano Kodo, but along a leg that wasn't possible in our time budget.
+Koya's technically reachable along the Kumano Kodo, but along a leg that wasn't possible in our budgeted time.
 Instead, we bused back down to a coastal town called Tanabe, and our real journey began the next morning as we set out from its local trailhead.
 After another two days of hiking and an overnight in a charming small town called Chikatsuyu-oji, we reached Yunomine Onsen.

 In [Passages 002][passages002] I talked about certain